SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 The notes are about me too.

-As tears start to fall from my own eyes, I hug Twilight even tighter and try to whisper to her.
+As tears start to fall from my own eyes, I hug Twilight even tighter and whisper to her.

 "I love you."